Thank you for reading and reviewing! I hope you enjoy this chapter.

 She pouted for a while before a silly smile painted her tanned face.

-If Zuko were here, I would be all warm and toasty as he wraps his strong and warm arms around me, she sighed dreamily.
-A few seconds later, she realized what she had thought and she frowned.
+If Zuko were here, I could be all warm and toasty as he wraps his strong and warm arms around me, she sighed dreamily.
+A few seconds later, she realized what she had thought and she frowned at herself.

 Zuko turned his head over his shoulder when he heard Katara sigh and noticed that the young woman was blushing again.
 Before he could ask himself what the cute blush meant, a group of drunken men rounded the corner ahead of them.
 Zuko quickly spun around and grabbed Katara by the waist, pulling her to him as he hid them behind a pile of empty crates.